Exit 173 to Exit 64 / 109 miles

 What the route looks like

-Exit 225 in Perrysburg drops you at I-75, the natural connection both north into downtown Toledo and south toward Findlay and Lima.
-Most Toledo destinations are reached by going north on I-75 from Exit 225.
-Drivers heading specifically to downtown or the East Toledo neighbourhoods sometimes prefer Exit 218 (I-280, also called the Anthony Wayne Trail interchange) which is 7 miles further west on the Turnpike but lands closer to those destinations.
-Exit 218 to Toledo destinations is essentially a routing choice; the toll difference is about $0.50.
+Exit 64 in Perrysburg drops you at I-75, the natural connection both north into downtown Toledo and south toward Findlay and Lima.
+Drivers heading to East Toledo or Oregon sometimes prefer Exit 71 (I-280 at Stony Ridge), 7 miles east on the Turnpike; the toll difference is about $0.50.

 Service plazas between Cleveland and Toledo